 The only tip I would give is to keep your bowl clean.
 Because acidic substances like resin do have the capability to corrode stainless steel and make it leach chromium and nickel, both of which can be toxic if ingested in sufficient quantities.

 If you’re looking for big clouds, the PAX 3 has got you covered.

-So even though the PAX 3 can produce big clouds, the clouds coming out of an Arizer Air, Firefly 2, MIGHTY or Boundless CFX help me reach higher levels of medication quicker (the last 2 being really crazy in that regard).
+So even though the PAX 3 can produce big clouds, the clouds coming out of a Firefly 2, MIGHTY or Boundless CFX help me reach higher levels of medication quicker (the last 2 being really crazy in that regard).

 The bottom line is: